 “A 0.5°C increase in body temperature can slow or block the conduction of nerve impulses in demyelinated nerves” says Wikipedia and many other websites listing MS symptoms (http://en.wikipedia.org/wiki/Uhthoff%27s_phenomenon).

 If I’m right, this is the 3rd or 4th blog post about feeling too warm and experiencing once-dormant multiple sclerosis symptoms.
-If Wilhelm Uhthoff was alive today, and MS research was still a thing very much in its infancy stages, he would not have minded putting me in a hot bath to find out if I suffered from worsening demyelinating, neurological conditions like MS.
+If Wilhelm Uhthoff was alive today, and MS research was still a thing very much in its infancy stages, he would not have minded putting me in a hot bath to find out if I had worsening demyelinating, neurological conditions like MS.

 Hot baths, why if you are that sensitive to heat?
 Had to when my bones felt like ice picks that needed hot water to warm up.
 After been in one for some time, I needed to lie down for an hour to reduce eye pain, tremors and extraordinary weakness.
 Walking from shower to bed at a pace of a snail on Valium was my way of doing a Usain Bolt-like rush to the finishing line.
 The only good thing about Uhthoff’s?
 The symptoms are reversible, which means that after a while they disappear again.
 Until the next heatwave arrives.